carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 - "Load point, line, and polygon vector data with `geopandas`."
 - "Access the attributes of a spatial object with `geopandas`."
 keypoints:
-- "Shapefile metadata include geometry type, CRS, and extent."
+- "Vector dataset metadata include geometry type, CRS, and extent."
 - "Load spatial objects into Python with the `geopandas.read_file()` method."
 - "Spatial objects can be plotted directly with `geopandas.GeoDataFrame.plot()`."
 ---